Jerry Lohr: Philanthropy and university leadership

 In 1976, Lohr was among the original donors for the new Alumni Center at SDSU.
 Lohr joined the SDSU Foundation in 1987 and served as its chairman from 1992 to 1994.
 He funded the Jerome J. Lohr Award for Volunteer Leadership.

 Lohr is former chairman of the UC Davis Executive Leadership Board, and former member of the UC Davis Chancellor's Advisory Committee.

 Donations to National Breast Cancer Foundation in honor of his late wife, Carol, are one of several philanthropic efforts.
 Lohr has focused much of his philanthropy on his alma mater, SDSU.
-He contributed to building projects on campus, including $4 million in 2003 to rebuild Stolberg Hall, home of the College of Engineering, where Lohr did most of his studying.
-In 2004, Lohr’s $2.3 million donation built the Jerome J. Lohr Building at the SDSU Foundation.
+He contributed to building projects on campus, including $4 million in 2003 to rebuild Solberg Hall, home of the College of Engineering, where Lohr did most of his studying.
+In 2004, Lohr's $2.3 million donation built the Jerome J. Lohr Building at the SDSU Foundation.
 Lohr raised $254 million for other building projects on campus in 2013.
 In the same year, SDSU named the engineering building the Jerome J. Lohr College of Engineering.
 Lohr was a donor to the UC Davis LEED Platinum Research and Teaching Winery at the Robert Mondavi Institute for Wine and Food Science.
 In 2021, Lohr donated $5 million to the Jerome J. Lohr College of Engineering's endowment.
 In 2021, Lohr donated $2.5 million to fund the Justin and J. Lohr Center for Wine and Viticulture at Cal Poly San Luis Obispo.

 Personal life

 Lohr lives in Saratoga, California, where he lived with his first wife, Carol Waldorf Lohr.
 They met when they both attended Stanford University and married in 1959.
 Lohr had three children with Carol; Steve, Cynthia, and Lawrence, all of whom share ownership of and manage J. Lohr Vineyards & Wines.
 Carol Waldorf Lohr died in 2008 from breast cancer.
 Jerry and the Lohr family have released two wine brands highlighting "Carol's Vineyard", the vineyard named after her in the St. Helena appellation of Napa Valley.

-In 2009, Lohr married Jolene Johnson Barber, whom he dated while attending SDSU.
-They were married at Jolene’s church in Garretson, South Dakota.
+In 2009, Lohr married Jolene Johnson Barber, whom he dated while attending South Dakota State University.
+They were married at Jolene's church in Garretson, South Dakota.